 - Helped seniors remain at home as they age.

-Edgar Cahn, who founded timebanking, wrote in his book No More Throw-Away People that he was seeking with this new kind of money to foster “decency, caring, and a passion for justice.”
+Edgar Cahn wrote in No More Throw-Away People that he was seeking with this new kind of money to foster “decency, caring, and a passion for justice.”

 Currently, the most common model of timebanking focuses on community service exchanges that help the most vulnerable and build a strong sense of community.
-But in some places, people and organizations are approaching timebanking as an opportunity to design targeted uses of timebanking to achieve specific goals.
+But in some places, people and organizations are approaching timebanking as an approach to engage people in achieving mission-related goals and outcomes.

 Timebanks can be small: as few as 20 people.